Data Definition Language (DDL) statements

 DROP DATABASE [ IF EXISTS ] <name>

-Creates a new schema in the current database
+Creates a new schema in the system.

 CREATE SCHEMA [ IF NOT EXISTS ] <name>

-Removes a schema from the current database.
+Removes a schema from the system.

 DROP SCHEMA [ IF EXISTS ] <name>

-Creates a new table in the current schema.
+Creates a new table in the system.

 CREATE TABLE [ IF NOT EXISTS ] <table_name> (